dev-xo/remix-auth-totp/docs/README.md

 ### 3. Creating and Storing the User.

 The Strategy returns a `verify` method that allows handling our own logic.
 This includes creating the user, updating the session, etc.<br />

+When using Cloudflare D1, you may want to perform the lookup in `action` or `loader` after committing the session, by passing the `context` binding to a `findOrCreateUserByEmail` function.

 This should return the user data that will be stored in Session.